-Grilled Chimichurri Steak, an authentic Argentinian recipe which uses a 5 minute simple sauce-marinade made of fresh herbs, garlic, lemon juice and olive oil.
+Grilled Chimichurri Steak, an authentic Argentinian recipe that uses a 5-minute simple sauce-marinade made of fresh herbs, garlic, lemon juice and olive oil.
 Marinate for concentrated flavor or brush on as its grilling!

 It’s as common in South America to have a chimichurri sauce on the table as it is in the US to have BBQ sauce or Ketchup.
 Fresh bold herb and citrus flavor in olive oil that you can add a little heat too with chili flakes if you want.

 In Argentina, they consider it more of an herb salsa.
 It can be made with many variations but the most common variation is Cilantro, Parsley, garlic, onions, vinegar and some citrus with olive oil.
 The trick to chimichurri is to not puree the sauce.
 You want the flakes of the herbs and larger bits of onions and garlic.

 You can either marinate the steak ahead of time by pouring some of the sauce into a ziplock back and letting it do its thing for an hour or you can spoon the sauce over the top after grilling.
 (Or in my case, I did both!)

 What is the best way to make Chimichurri?

 Before you begin you will want to pull by hand the leaves of the herbs from the stems.
 Nothing is worse than getting a bitter-tasting stem in your bite of salsa.
 A few stems are ok, but do your best to remove them all.

 You can use a food processor or cut the ingredients with a knife.
 If you are using a food processor (which I do) you will have to pulse, not let the machine run constantly.
 Remember you don’t want a puree, you want more of a salsa with full pieces of the ingredients visible.